tywalch/electrodb/README.md

 The `remove()` method will accept all attributes defined on the model.
 Unlike most other update methods, the `remove()` method accepts an array with the names of the attributes that should be removed.

-> Note that the attribute property `required` functions as a sort of `NOT NULL` flag.
+> _NOTE that the attribute property `required` functions as a sort of `NOT NULL` flag.
 Because of this, if a property exists as `required:true` it will not be possible to _remove_ that property in particular.
-If the attribute is a property is on "map", and the "map" is not required, then the "map" _can_ be removed.
+If the attribute is a property is on "map", and the "map" is not required, then the "map" _can_ be removed._

 ```javascript
 await StoreLocations